manoshiraha19/Secure-Tomorrow-SDG-16/README.md

 ## Project Overview

-The objective of the Secure Tomorrow project is to develop a robust machine learning model that can detect, prevent, and combat various forms of abuse, exploitation, trafficking, and violence targeted at adolescents.
-By analyzing relevant data, identifying patterns, and leveraging advanced algorithms, this project seeks to provide early intervention, raise awareness, and ultimately contribute to the global mission of eradicating these injustices.
+The objective of the Secure Tomorrow project is to develop a robust machine-learning model that can detect, prevent, and combat various forms of abuse, exploitation, trafficking, and violence targeted at adolescents.
+This project seeks to provide early intervention, raise awareness, and ultimately contribute to the global mission of eradicating these injustices by analyzing relevant data, identifying patterns, and leveraging advanced algorithms.

 ## Getting Started